October in Warsaw: ideas and tips for making the most of your autumn in Warsaw

 Foreign languages libraries in Warsaw – an interactive map by districts

-In every district of Warsaw, there are libraries that are available to everyone (including foreigners) and free for everyone.
+Every district of Warsaw has libraries available to everyone (including foreigners), and they are free for everyone.
 Just come, sign up, and borrow books!
-Many of Warsaw’s libraries offer books not only in Polish but also in other languages – books for both adults and children.
+Many of Warsaw’s libraries offer books not only in Polish but also in other languages – books for both adults and children

-How do you check where libraries are located and which in Warsaw provides foreign-language books?
-There is an easy way to do that!
-An interactive map of Warsaw has been developed; by clicking on your district, you can check the addresses of libraries that borrow books in foreign languages.
+How do you check where libraries are located and which provide foreign-language books?
+An interactive map of Warsaw has been developed; by clicking on your district, you can check the addresses of libraries that offer books in foreign languages.
 Click here to explore the interactive map of foreign language libraries in Warsaw (by districts, a map available in Polish, English, and Russian).

 Our Guide to International Education in Warsaw